C5278/recap-workshop-2025/README.md

       18.2 Enable Notifications in the SAP Build Workspace 18.3 Create a destination called SAP_Notifications

 19. Build and deploy the CAP project.
 Once deployed, your CAP application, including notification setup and service integrations, will be live on SAP BTP.
 Now create a new order and place the order.
-After the order processing
+After the order is placed users should receive a notification.